microsoft/pxt-arcade/docs/static/gamejam/rules.md

 ## Garden Jam Winners!

 We're thrilled to announce the winners of the MakeCode Arcade Garden Jam!
-Before we get to the good stuff, we also want to thank everyone who participated--it was wonderful to see the creative and unique interpretations of the "garden" theme, and we hope you're proud of your work.
+Before we get to the good stuff, we also want to thank everyone who participated — it was wonderful to see the creative and unique interpretations of the "garden" theme, and we hope you're proud of your work.
 We've all enjoyed playing your games so much!
 Check out the full gallery of entries at the bottom of this page.

 ## First Place: Potato
 Click the large potato to earn points.
 Spend your points to develop your garden.
 Like a true garden, this game is a test of time and patience, and bees help a lot!